issararab/CToxPred/README.md

 </p>

-:exclamation:Clone first the whole repository package and follow the steps bellow.
+:exclamation:Clone first the whole repository and follow the steps bellow.

 ## Publication
 If you use CToxPred in your work, please cite the following publication: